 Save 10% on public training courses scheduled through April 30, 2020.
 Registration and payment must be processed by March 1, 2020.
 This discount cannot be combined with any other offer(s).
 See also 15% Team Discount.

 Effective risk management requires a thorough understanding of the accident pathways linking threats to potentially catastrophic consequences and the measures implemented to prevent this happening.
 Bowtie diagrams provide a simple visualization of the relationships and the barriers preventing the catastrophic consequences.
 Bowtie diagrams are easy to interpret unlike the complex and/or numerical results from other risk assessment methods (e.g. PHA, QRA, LOPA) in a way that is easier for non-experts, workforce, engineers and managers to understand.

-In 2017 the CCPS is publishing a "Bow Tie Risk Management" concept book together with the UK's Energy Institute.
+In 2018 the CCPS published the concept book "Bow Tie Risk Management" together with the UK's Energy Institute.
 The book provides clear guidelines on the terminology to be used in bowties and the approaches to be followed in developing and subsequently maintaining the resultant bowties.
 ABS Group was actively involved on the committee writing the book and this course is fully consistent with all aspects of the book.

 Who Should Attend this course?

 - Personnel who have at least 5 years of experience and are familiar with safety/risk concepts

 - Participants are usually engineers, inspectors, and risk and safety personnel

 what will i learn in this course?